em5ive/active-directory-lab/README.md

 The lab was created to practice enterprise IT administration, troubleshooting, networking, Group Policy, and PowerShell automation in a realistic Windows domain environment.

+## The Business Problem This Lab Solves

+Every organisation that runs Windows infrastructure — and the majority of enterprises do — relies on Active Directory to answer one fundamental question: who is allowed to do what?
+Active Directory is the identity backbone.
+It controls which users can log into which computers, which groups can access which file shares, and which policies apply to which parts of the organisation.
+When a new employee joins, IT creates their account in Active Directory and adds them to the right groups.
+Their access to email, shared drives, printers, and applications is granted automatically based on group membership.
+When they leave, IT disables one account and every door closes simultaneously.
+This is not legacy technology.
+Hybrid environments use Active Directory on-premises and sync identities to Microsoft Entra ID (formerly Azure AD) in the cloud.
+Understanding how to build and manage an Active Directory environment is foundational knowledge that applies directly to cloud roles.

 ---

 ## Technologies Used